Lexmark: History

-Lexmark was formed on March 27, 1991 when investment firm Clayton & Dubilier completed a leveraged buyout of IBM Information Products Corporation, the printer, typewriter, and keyboard operations of IBM.
-Lexmark became a publicly traded company on the New York Stock Exchange on November 15, 1995.
+Lexmark was formed on March 27, 1991, when investment firm Clayton & Dubilier completed a leveraged buyout of IBM Information Products Corporation, the printer, typewriter, and keyboard operations of IBM.
+Lexmark became a publicly traded company on the New York Stock Exchange on November 15, 1995 (under NYSE:LXK).

 By 2016, the company struggled to keep corporate clients that are cutting costs and the consumers who are shifting to mobile devices from personal computers.
-It was reported in April 2016 that Lexmark would be acquired by Apex Technology and PAG Asia Capital for US$3.6 billion.
+It was reported in April 2016 that Lexmark would be taken private and acquired by Apex Technology (now Ninestar) and PAG Asia Capital for US$3.6 billion.
 Lexmark was set to be acquired at $40.50 per share in the transaction.
 Initial talks for the acquisition were begun at the Remax World Expo in 2015.
 The deal was closed on November 29, 2016.
 Lexmark stated that its headquarters would remain in Lexington, and that its enterprise software line of business would be spun off and "rebranded" to Kofax.
-As part of the sale, the Perceptive Business Unit portion of Lexmark's Enterprise Software Services division (e.g. their non-Kofax branded document management products) was sold to the Thoma Bravo management group who agreed to in-turn sell the Perceptive Business Unit to the Hyland Corporation.
-The Kofax branded applications remained as part of Lexmark, but other document management systems like Perceptive Content and NolijWeb and products like Intelligent Capture (formerly "Brainware") and Enterprise Search (formerly "ISYS") were absorbed by Hyland.
+As part of the sale, the Perceptive Business Unit portion of Lexmark's Enterprise Software Services division (e.g., their non-Kofax-branded document management products) was sold to the Thoma Bravo management group who agreed to in-turn sell the Perceptive Business Unit to the Hyland Corporation.
+The Kofax-branded applications remained as part of Lexmark, but other document management systems like Perceptive Content and NolijWeb and products like Intelligent Capture (formerly "Brainware") and Enterprise Search (formerly "ISYS") were absorbed by Hyland.

+On December 23, 2024, Lexmark announced that Xerox would be buying the company from Ninestar and PAG Asia, with the deal expected to close in the second half of 2025.
+The acquisition was completed on July 2, 2025.
+Xerox's COO, John Bruno, stated that Xerox would continue using the Lexmark name for an "undetermined amount of time" but ultimately plans to discontinue it, merging Lexmark product lines with Xerox's own.

 Operations

-The firm's corporate headquarters is located in Lexington and R&D offices are distributed globally with additional R&D facilities located in Boulder, Colorado, US; Lenexa, Kansas, US; Cebu, Philippines; Kolkata, West Bengal, India; Berlin, Germany; Stockholm, Sweden and Irvine, California, US.
+The firm's corporate headquarters is located in Lexington and R&D offices are distributed globally with additional R&D facilities located in Longmont, Colorado, US; Lenexa, Kansas, US; Cebu, Philippines; Kolkata, India; Berlin, Germany; Stockholm, Sweden and Irvine, California, US.
 Lexmark has offices throughout North and South America, Asia, Africa and Europe.
-As of July 2018, the company had approximately 9,000 employees worldwide.
+As of November 2025, the company had over 13,000 employees worldwide.